 In 2022, tuition increased 1.93%–from $32,080 the prior year.
 Usually, colleges raise tuition about 3% each year.

 Remember, the displayed price of tuition does not tell the full story.
 Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts are applied.
 Plus, student loans can make thecost of college feel more doable until you're done with college.

-Mount Mary University is a private, religious institution, so it has the same tuition for residents of Wisconsin as it does for residents from other states.
+Mount Mary University is a private, religious institution, so it has the same tuition for residents of Wisconsin as it does for students who live in other states.

-Tuition at MMC is the same for all students.
+Tuition at MMC is the same for every student.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at MMC is $9,640 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at MMC is $11,030 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the MMC's on-campus cafeterias and dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of board-only is $1,772.